tylersatre/serena/README.md

 The typical usage involves the client (Claude Code, Claude Desktop, etc.) running the MCP server as a subprocess (using stdio communication), so the client needs to be provided with the command to run the MCP server.
-(Alternatively, you can run the MCP server in SSE mode and tell your client how to connect to it.)
+(Alternatively, you can run the MCP server in Streamable HTTP or SSE mode and tell your client how to connect to it.)

 Note that no matter how you run the MCP server, Serena will, by default, start a small web-based dashboard on localhost that will display logs and allow shutting down the